The Force Protocol Market Cap Hits $10.43 Million (FOR)

-The Force Protocol (CURRENCY:FOR) traded flat against the U.S. dollar during the 24-hour period ending at 19:00 PM ET on February 14th.
-The Force Protocol has a market capitalization of $10.43 million and approximately $4.02 million worth of The Force Protocol was traded on exchanges in the last 24 hours.
-One The Force Protocol coin can now be purchased for $0.0238 or 0.00000126 BTC on major cryptocurrency exchanges.
-During the last seven days, The Force Protocol has traded flat against the U.S. dollar.
+The Force Protocol (CURRENCY:FOR) traded flat against the U.S. dollar during the 24-hour period ending at 17:00 PM Eastern on February 15th.
+The Force Protocol has a market capitalization of $10.43 million and approximately $4.02 million worth of The Force Protocol was traded on exchanges in the last day.
+Over the last week, The Force Protocol has traded flat against the U.S. dollar.
+One The Force Protocol coin can now be bought for approximately $0.0238 or 0.00000126 BTC on exchanges.

 - CrowdWiz (WIZ) traded flat against the dollar and now trades at $0.34 or 0.00000745 BTC.